mnneeltakemail2/testNeel3/neel-master-node/configuration-parameters.md

 `port` parameter is used to set the port number on which the matcher’s REST API will accept incoming connections.

 Using `min-order-fee` parameter it’s possible to set the minimum required fee to process orders.
-For now, matcher accepts fee only in WAVES.
+For now, matcher accepts fee only in NEEL.
 The fee should be given in minimal units \(WAVELETS\).

 Use `order-match-tx-fee` parameter to set the transaction fee of order match transactions created by the matcher.